jondjones-poc/optimizely-fullstack-contentful-gatsby/README.md

 ![Image](./diagram.jpg)

+## Data File Management 📊

+The data file is fetched within `gatsby-browser.js` and then passed down into the app.
+This approach ensures there is no latency on the web page waiting for the file to load.
+More information can be found on can be found on `gatsby-browser.js` [here](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/).

+Another way of potentially managing global state is the [Global Context Plugin](https://www.gatsbyjs.com/plugins/gatsby-plugin-global-context/).

 ## GraphQL 👌

 Below shows an example GraphQL query to get the variation from optimizely from Contentful.
-YOu need ot use `meta` to map the experiment id to the contentful id.
-YOu can then access the content from contentful within `variation_container`:
+You need to use `meta` to map the experiment id to the contentful id.
+You can then access the content from contentful within `variation_container`:

 ```graphql
  author {